Jinnah (film): Plot

-A guide takes Jinnah to 1947 where, at the Cromwell Conference with Lord Mountbatten, Jinnah demands a homeland for Indian Muslims.
+A guide takes Jinnah to 1947, where, at the Cromwell Conference with Lord Mountbatten, he demands a homeland for Indian Muslims.

-In flashbacks, the guide recounts the marital life of Jinnah, when he falls in love and marries a Parsi named Rattanbai Petit, nicknamed Ruttie, against the will of her parents, mainly on grounds of religion and the difference in their ages.
-In 1922, Jinnah faces political isolation as he devotes every spare moment to be the voice of moderation in a nation torn by Hindu-Muslim antipathy.
-This creates tension between Rattanbai and Jinnah.
-She finally leaves him with their daughter, and they eventually separate.
-The subsequent death of Rattanbai from cancer greatly impacts Jinnah and his fight for Pakistan.
-He returns to British India to start a political journey of the two-nation theory.
-At the Muslim League annual conference in 1940, Jinnah addresses thousands of Muslims and gives them the assurance of the birth of Pakistan.
+In flashbacks, the guide recounts Jinnah's marriage to the Parsi Rattanbai Petit, known as Ruttie, whom he marries against her parents' wishes because of their religious differences and age gap.
+In 1922, Jinnah becomes politically isolated as he devotes himself to promoting moderation amid growing Hindu-Muslim hostility, straining his marriage.
+Ruttie eventually leaves him with their daughter, and they separate.
+Her subsequent death from cancer deeply affects Jinnah and strengthens his determination to establish Pakistan.
+He returns to British India and pursues the two-nation theory.
+At the Muslim League's 1940 annual conference, he assures thousands of Muslims that Pakistan will be created.

-The Guide questions Jinnah as to who he loves the most apart from Ruttie and his sister Fatima.
-He then mentions his daughter, who married a Parsi boy without his permission.
+The Guide asks Jinnah whom he loves most apart from Ruttie and his sister Fatima.
+He names his daughter, who had married a Parsi man without his permission.

-While addressing a Muslim League conference in 1947, Muslim fanatics attack the conference and argue that if Pakistan is to be a Muslim state, it cannot give equal rights to women and non-Muslims.
-Jinnah replies that Islam doesn't need fanatics but people with vision who can build the country.
-However, the partition of India is carried out, and the Guide and Jinnah witness the massacre of Muslims in migration done by Hindus and Sikhs.
-Jinnah is sworn in as the first Governor-General of Pakistan and announces Liaquat Ali Khan as the first Prime Minister of Pakistan.
-Jinnah then says goodbye to his daughter.
-Dina promises that she will visit him but stays behind in Bombay with her husband and child.
+In 1947, Muslim fanatics attack a Muslim League conference, arguing that a Muslim state cannot grant equal rights to women and non-Muslims.
+Jinnah rejects their extremism, insisting that Islam needs people with the vision to build the country.
+The partition of India follows, and Jinnah and the Guide witness Muslims being massacred during migration by Hindus and Sikhs.
+Jinnah becomes the first Governor-General of Pakistan and appoints Liaquat Ali Khan as the first Prime Minister of Pakistan.
+He bids farewell to Dina, who promises to visit but remains in Bombay with her husband and child.